 Welcome to Expo2Go, an online community resource for high school students.
-Expo2Go is an additional resource to our 2021 Virtual Expo, which will take place through a dynamic conferencing tool that allows attendees to connect within a visually rich Exhibit Hall and Auditorium.
+Expo2Go is an additional resource to our 2021 Virtual Expo, which takes place through a dynamic conferencing tool that allows attendees to connect within a visually rich Exhibit Hall and Auditorium.
 Access to the Virtual Expo is open to registered attendees for one month after the event to support classroom assignments and independent exploration.

 Here, you can explore Oregon's top employers and many leading colleges/training centers.

 - Step 2: Learn more about top employers in the Portland area and beyond.

 - Step 3: Explore education options after graduation.

 - Step 4: Make a plan for your next steps.

 - Step 5: Share with others what you learned: "Expo2Go: Reflect and Plan" activity

 Use your high school’s career-interest assessment tool, such as CIS or Naviance, or try one of the below options, to identify potential career interests.
 Your dream job may be something you never considered until today!